 Constitution Day and Citizenship Day on September 17th commemorates the adoption of the Constitution of the United States and those who have become United States citizens.
 On this day, members of the U.S. Constitutional Convention signed the Constitution in 1787.

 While many contributed to crafting the document known today as the U.S. Constitution, James Madison wrote the draft forming the basis for the Constitution.
 Those who participated in its development gathered in Independence Hall in Philadelphia that sultry summer of 1787.
 George Washington presided over the Convention.
 But many “Founding Fathers” attended to other diplomatic duties, unable to participate.
 Thomas Jefferson, the author of the Declaration of Independence, served overseas on behalf of his country.
 John Adams also served abroad.
 However, Patrick Henry refused to attend due to principle and preferring the Articles of Confederation.
 Others eventually swayed Henry when convention leaders added a Bill of Rights.

 The convention lasted from May 25 to September 17, 1787.
 During that time, the 55 delegates debated the duties of the government, checks, and balances, and the rights and freedoms of the people.
 They divided the government into three branches: the legislative branch to make the laws; the executive to execute the laws, and the judicial to interpret the laws.

 The delegates suffered through rough weather, heat, and illness.
-Despite the conditions, the formed a Bill of Rights enumerating the rights and freedoms of the people.
+Despite the conditions, they formed a Bill of Rights enumerating the rights and freedoms of the people.